VaibKS/Website/blog/projects/voice-automation/index.md

 # so in a background thread--see the mqtt_client.py example to learn more.
 client.loop_blocking()
 ```

-- Insert the following data into the code above:
+- Insert the following data into the code above
   - Adafruit IO API Key
   - Adafruit IO Username
   - Feed name, here `light`.